jacobark/HW3-DataStructures-Algorithms/README.md

 ECGR 3180
-FALL 2021
 Homework 3
 Jacob Barker

-Program 3A:
+# Program 3A: Stack
 **Program works
 *How to compile and run:
 	g++ -g -o hw3-a hw3-a.cpp stack.cpp stack.h
 	./hw3-a

-Program 3B:
+# Program 3B: Queue
 **Programs does not work fully

 *How to compile and run: